pdros-splunk/fdse-fulfil/README.md

 * Technical Challenges with value No
 * choose in Technical Adoption Help value Yes - GSS Resolved - Customer NOT ODS entitled and Save ticket.

-The easiest way to use it is to add Chrome/Arc User [JavaScript and CSS extension](https://chromewebstore.google.com/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld) -> add new side, in the JS window -> copy code from  `fill_extension.js` → paste code in JS window.
+The easiest way to use it is to add Chrome/Arc User [JavaScript and CSS extension](https://chromewebstore.google.com/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld) -> add new side, in the JS window -> copy code from  `fill_extension.js` → paste code in JS window -> paste page template https://splunk.lightning.force.com/lightning/r/Deal_Support__c/* in the right page example window.

 ## Bookmarks solution